uber/prototool/README.md

 This is meant to mimic what you generally want - a base package for your idl directory, followed by packages matching the directory structure.

-Note you can override the directory that the `prototool.yaml` file is in as well:
+Note you can override the directory that the `prototool.yaml` file is in as well.
+If we update our file at `repo/prototool.yaml` to this:

 ```yaml
 create:
   dir_to_base_package:
     .: foo.bar
 ```

+Then `prototool create repo/bar.proto` will have the package `foo.bar`, and `prototool create repo/another/dir/bar.proto` will have the package `foo.bar.another.dir`.

 If [Vim integration](#vim-integration) is set up, files will be generated when you open a new Protobuf file.